AStoker/angular-todo-app-start/GUIDE.md

         }
         ```

 That should be all the tests that handle creating Todos.
 Go ahead and give the app a try!
 If you left the `ng serve --open` task running, then you should still see the app running in your browser.
 Type in a value in the input and then hit enter.
 You'll see that the entry is cleared out, just like we asserted.
-You'll also see a pretty little unstyled Todo item.
+You'll also see a pretty little un-styled Todo item.

 ## Deleting TODO's